Family Law

 Division of Property

-Property division in Canada is governed by provincial law, not federal.
-The general principle is that property acquired during the marriage should be divided fairly — usually equally.
-Most provinces u...
+Property division is provincial, not federal.
+The general principle: property acquired during the marriage gets divided fairly — typically equally.
+Most provinces operationalise this through a system...

 Domestic Violence Protections